Home EssentialsBond MarketWhat is Green Bond?

 • Energy efficiency, including green and energy-efficient construction, etc.

-• Effective trash disposal, including recycling, waste to energy, and other practices.
+• Effective trash disposal, including recycling, waste-to-energy, and other practices.

 • Sustainable land use, such as reforestation, sustainable agriculture, forestry, etc.